algolia/shipjs/README.md

 - Update the version and changelog.
 - Create a pull-request.

-This is done with a command `shipjs prepare`.
+This is done by running `shipjs prepare` on your terminal.
 It takes less than a minute.

-### 2. Review
+### Part 2.
+Review

 - Review the pull-request by yourself, or with your colleagues.
-- Add more commits to the pull-request if you want any.
+- Add more commits to the pull-request if you want.

 When you think it's ready to ship, merge the pull-request.

-### 3. Actual Release
+### Part 3.
+Trigger a release (`shipjs trigger`)

 - Run a final test (unit, e2e, etc).
 - Release it to NPM.
 - Create a git tag for the version.

-This is done with a command `shipjs trigger`.
+This is done by running `shipjs trigger` on your terminal.

-You will probably configure this to run on your CI.
+You can configure your CI service to run this on behalf of you.
+It will run automatically as soon as the pull-request is merged.
 It means the longest process is done somewhere else, not occupying your working environment.

 ## How, again⁉️